CT Coronary Angiography Test (CTCA)

 What is the CTCA designed to show you?

-The CTCA provides clear and precise images of your coronary arteries, highlighting any blockages, narrowing, or calcifications that could impair blood flow to your heart.
+The CTCA scan results provide clear and precise images of your coronary arteries, highlighting any blockages, narrowing, or calcifications that could impair blood flow to your heart.
 It’s highly effective at detecting coronary artery disease, even in its early stages.
 This information helps in the early diagnosis and treatment of conditions that, if left unchecked, could lead to heart attacks or other serious complications.

 How much does the CTCA usually cost?

-The cost of a CTCA in Australia can vary depending on where you get the test done.
+The CTCA cost in Australia can vary depending on where you get the test done.
 Typically, it ranges from $500 to $2,000, but private health insurance may cover part of the expense.
-At Everlab, we offer CTCA as an add-on alongside our comprehensive testing regime for $1,499 which includes a consultation to walk through the results and outline risk reducing interventions
+At Everlab, we offer a full CTCA test as an add-on alongside our comprehensive testing regime for $1,499 which includes a consultation to walk through the results and outline risk reducing interventions.

 Getting a CTCA